DaveDeCaprio/voice-stream/docs/getting_started/walkthrough.md

 ```

 The {py:func}`~voice_stream.recover_exception_step` handles the case where for some reason the LLM blocks your response
 and doesn't return a value.
-In that case, an exception is thrown, which propagates down the pipe the say way normal data does.
+In that case, an exception is thrown, which propagates down the stream the say way normal data does.
 In this case, we recover from that exception by passing new text, which will tell the user about the error.

 #### Text-to-Speech